and Your Modesty

 even involve the patient’s private parts.
 Some medical

-facilities routinely require patients to have their underwear
+facilities routinely require patients to remove their underwear

-off for any surgeries.
+for all surgeries.
 This is ridiculous.
 Check out our article,

 Unnecessary Underwear Removal For Surgeries.